Chicken Cordon Bleu

 1 teaspoon paprika 1 cup heavy whipping cream

-1/2 cup dry white wine (optional) 2 cups chicken broth
+1/2 cup dry white wine (optional) 2 cups chicken broth (prefer low-sodium Swanson brand)

 Onion powder (to taste) optional Garlic powder (to taste) optional

 Combine chicken broth and wine in a non-stick skillet and bring to a boil and reduce heat to low.
 In a separate bowl, mix flour and whipping cream and slowly add to the broth and wine mixture and cook until thick.
 If necessary, add more chicken broth to thin.
-Season with salt and fresh ground black pepper.
+Season with salt and fresh ground black pepper corns.
 Add onion and/or garlic powder to taste if desired.

 Remove toothpicks from chicken and cut into pinwheels.
 Pour the white wine sauce over chicken and serve while warm.
 Serve with a side of home made mash potatoes and green vegetable of your choice.

-Note: If using small chicken breast, you will only need 1 slice of Swiss cheese per chicken breast but the chicken breast that I used were on steroids or something and needed the extra slice of Swiss cheese to cover them.
+NOTE: If using small chicken breast, you will only need 1 slice of Swiss cheese per chicken breast but the chicken breast that I used were on steroids or something and needed the extra slice of Swiss cheese to cover them.
 Also, you can use only 4 chicken breast instead of 6 and use the same amounts of other ingredients listed above.
 You need very thin slices of Swiss cheese, otherwise you can't roll the chicken breast very tight...I learned on this one.

 Historical information concerning this recipe: Chicken Cordon Bleu is a French-inspired poultry dish, although evidence suggests that Chicken Cordon Bleu was actually developed in the United States by chefs imitating other stuffed meat dishes from Europe.
 The name of the dish is clearly of French origin – Cordon Bleu means “blue ribbon” in French, and in French culinary tradition, the Cordon Bleu is awarded to food or chefs of particularly high quality.